John A. Davis

-John Alexander Davis (born October 26, 1961) is an American film director, writer, animator, voice actor and composer known for his work both in stop-motion animation as well as computer animation, live action and live-action/CGI hybrids.
-Davis is best known for co-creating Nickelodeon's Jimmy Neutron franchise, which enjoyed popularity in the early to mid 2000s.
+John Alexander Davis (born October 26, 1961) is an American film director, screenwriter, animator, voice actor, composer, and astrophotographer known for his work both in stop-motion animation as well as computer animation, live action and live-action/CGI hybrids.
+Davis is best known for directing the Nickelodeon animated film Jimmy Neutron: Boy Genius, which earned him an Academy Award nomination for the Best Animated Feature, and creating its sequel television series The Adventures of Jimmy Neutron, Boy Genius.

 Early life

 Davis began animating as a child using his parents' 8 mm camera to film action figures in stop motion.
 His interest in animation began when he watched a stop motion film called Icharus at a film festival.
 He worked on the stop motion film The Bermuda Triangle in 1981 while still attending Southern Methodist University, where he graduated in 1984.

 Career

-K&H Productions

 Soon after his graduation Davis joined the animation company K&H Productions, working with 2-D animator Keith Alcorn.
 Soon, Davis made the transition from claymation to 2-D animation with Alcorn's help.
 K&H did production work for commercials, public-access television cable TV animation, and film festivals.
 K&H Productions declared bankruptcy in early 1987; that same year DNA Productions was founded.